 - Lakota Law Project on Twitter

 It is important to look at what good is happening, and to appreciate those who authentically step forward in solidarity.
 There are good cops.
 But, in too many cases, they aren’t able to change the corruption of their peers and/or supervisors.
 Their motions for solidarity and change are important.
 Good cops understand the protests and want to uphold that right and need.

 However, there is a danger in looking at the police officers who are doing the right thing by joining the protests as a solution and resolution.
 It isn’t.
 And, it isn’t enough.
 Until there is accountability and systemic change, the actions of good cops joining protests isn’t enough.
 It can be healing, important, and encouraging, but it isn’t justice.
 There has to be timely follow-through of justice.
 No justice, no peace.

 This is a stressful and uncertain time for our country.
 In so many ways, people were hurting and have been hurting; and are hurting more now.
 As we stand as allies and commit to Anti-Racism, we must continue to educate ourselves, to learn, and to use our privilege for acts of kindness, justice, and solidarity.

 In addition, it is essential that each of us take care of our mental, emotional, spiritual, and physical health.
 Taking breaks from social media and news is most likely necessary.
-We must do whatever we can to find balance and strength while navigating this huge time of change, upheaval, and growth.
+We must do whatever we can to find balance and strength while navigating this huge time of change, upheaval, processing, action, and growth.